-When trying to obtain the truth from a dishonest employee, a suspect involved in another type of criminal investigation, or even a member of your family; we will typically see five types of lies that can be told.
-These lies would include:
+When trying to obtain the truth from a dishonest employee, a suspect involved in another type of criminal investigation, or even a member of your family, we typically see five types of lies.
+These lies include:

 - Lies of Denial.
 This type of lie will involve an untruthful person (or a truthful person) simply saying that they were not involved.

 - Lies of Fabrication.
-Fabrication is typically the most difficult type of lie for an individual to tell as the dishonest person needs to make up their “facts” as they are telling them, which of course makes it harder to remember later.
+Fabrication is typically the most difficult type of lie for an individual to tell; the dishonest person needs to make up their “facts” as they are telling them, which of course makes it harder to remember later.

 - Lies of Minimization.
-Minimization involves the person attempting to distort the truth by making statements like “It was an accident” or “It was already damaged, though” in an attempt to minimize what they’ve done.
+Minimization involves attempts to distort the truth by making statements like “It was an accident” or “It was already damaged, though” in an attempt to minimize what they’ve done.

 - Lies of Exaggeration.
 This type of lie is similar to the lie of minimization in that there is a distortion of the truth; however, the subject will overstate what happened.
 For example, they might say something like, “Yeah, I am responsible for all the losses here.”

 It’s always important to be aware of all five types of lies when interviewing a dishonest associate, another type of criminal—and yes, even someone in your family.